zenno-astronautics/metalang99/README.md

 Epilepsy is split into two parts: the interpreter and the standard library.

 The interpreter interprets the core metalanguage described in the [specification].
 It is located in [`eval.h`] and [`eval/`].
-The former file contains the machine written in [continuation-passing style] which is described in the specification too. [`eval/rec/`] contains the macro recursion engine upon which everything executes.
+The former file contains a machine written in [continuation-passing style] which is described in the specification too. [`eval/rec/`] contains a macro recursion engine upon which everything executes.

 All the other files except [`priv/`] (private auxiliary stuff) comprise the standard library.